ClinicalGenomicsGBG/insilico_wgs/README.md

 ## Coverage analysis (for in silico panel verification into WGS analysis)

-n order to create a coverage analysis you will need a bed file for the panel in question.
+In order to create a coverage analysis you will need a bed file for the panel in question.

 ### How to run
 ```